 Meat and grind for kabanos

-It’s easy to over-smoke this sausage due to it’s size and the use of thin sheep casings.
+It's easy to over-smoke this sausage due to it's size and the use of thin sheep casings.
 I once smoked it for 4 hours, got a beautiful color, but the sausage had an almost overwhelming smoky smell.
 The original recipe calls for 1 hour of smoking.
-I’ve done 1 to 2 hours of smoking and consider those acceptable.
+I've done 1 to 2 hours of smoking and consider those acceptable.
 So, which is it?
-One hour if you smoke with heavy smoke, 2 hours if smoking with thin smoke.
+One hour in the smokehouse or a smoker if you smoke with heavy smoke, 2 hours if smoking with thin smoke.
 Use your judgement.